Things To Do

 Housed by the University of Texas at El Paso since its opening in 2004, the Stanlee and Gerald Rubin Center for the Visual Arts is committed to bringing the most innovative trends in artistic practice to the region.
 Serving as a creative laboratory for art students and local emerging artists, the Rubin aims at creating a space where internationally recognised, cutting-edge art meets the inventiveness of home practitioners.
 Among the ongoing series of regular exhibitions, workshops, site-specific installations, and Biennial Faculty Exhibitions, a highlight is the current retrospective on jeweller and metal artist Rachelle Thiewes, Rachelle Thiewes: Something Gleams.
 Thiewes, in addition to being a professor at the university, is also an acclaimed sculptor with works displayed in Washington D.C., Scotland, New York and Chicago, among others.

-The Art Avenue Gallery, nestled in a burgeoning arts hamlet downtown, showcases contemporary artists and designers from around the Borderplex.
+The Art Avenue Gallery, nestled in downtown, showcases contemporary artists and designers from around the Borderplex.
 Opened in 2015, the monthly exhibits focus on emerging and subversive arts in the area, showcasing up-and-coming, mid-career and established artists working in a vast array of mediums.
 The gallery also sells a variety of local work, such as prints, t-shirts, sculptures and jewelry, always with a focus on proving insight into the diverse cultural landscape that is the Borderland.
 Surrounded by local artists’ studios, The Art Avenue Gallery serves as a gathering place for neighborhood creatives and makers, hosting coordinated artist workshops to effectively break down the wall between the public and local artists.